-Asked about overall satisfaction with TBAE and the service received, survey respondents indicate a 65 percent satisfaction rate, versus four percent dissatisfaction.
+Asked about overall satisfaction with TBAE and the service received, survey respondents indicate an 87 percent satisfaction rate, versus five percent dissatisfaction.

 Q6 How satisfied are you with any agency brochures or other printed information, including the accuracy of that information?